Arcarius41/Albert_Derek_Scott-Mood-Journal/README.md

 ### Phase 2: Frontend Development

 - Initialize the React application.
-- Develop the UI components for the registration/login, journal, past journals, and analytics pages.
+- Develop the UI components for the registration/login, journal, and past journals,.
 - Implement state management for handling user sessions and journal data.
 - Connect the frontend to the backend via API calls.